Efficient Image-to-Image Diffusion Classifier for Adversarial Robustness: Experiments

 \subsubsection{CIFAR-10.}

 We compare our method against BPDA+EOT and PGD+EOT attacks in Table \ref{tab:cifar10bpda}.
 Different from other DM-based defense methods, we conduct a full evaluation of CIFAR-10.
 Compared with ResNet-18 and WideResNet32, IDC improves the robust accuracy by 31.89\%, 28.73\% on BPDA+EOT attack and 33.53\%, 30.45\% on PGD+EOT attack with lower parameters.
 As for DM-based methods, IDC achieves more competitive performance with significantly reduced computations.
 Concretely, compared with DiffPure~\cite{nie2022diffusion}, we improve the accuracy by 1.57\% against BPDA+EOT attacks and 37.86\% against PGD+EOT attacks, with only 3.84\% of the parameters.
-Similarly, with only 8.42\% of the parameters for RDC~\cite{chen2023robust}, we achieve a 9.73\% accuracy improvement against BPDA+EOT attacks.
+Compared with novel approaches RDC, MimicDiffusion~\cite{song2024mimicdiffusion} and ContrastDiffPure~\cite{bai2024diffusion}, IDC also shows competitive performance with exceptionally lower parameters.